A7medrajab1/resume-screening/README.md

 # resume-screening
 The Resume Screening Project aims to develop a machine learning model that automates the process of screening resumes for job applications.

+# HR Resume Chatbot
+The HR Resume Chatbot is an AI-powered web application designed to help job seekers optimize their resumes for better job opportunities.
+Users can upload their resume and optionally a job description in PDF format.
+The app analyzes the resume, provides a score, suggests relevant job titles, and offers actionable tips for improvement.
+It also includes a chatbot feature that allows users to interactively ask questions about their resume.
+The system supports user registration and login, stores personalized chat history, and leverages large language models to deliver accurate feedback, all within a user-friendly Streamlit interface.